Symphony Pops! 2017

 (Sure to be a fantastic Valentine's date night!)

-Please join us for an evening of great music in the style of Arthur Fiedler's Boston Pops!
+Please join us for an evening of great music in the concert format so famously popularized by Arthur Fiedler's Boston Pops!
 In his fifty-year tenure as Pops Conductor, Fiedler established the Boston Pops as a national icon.
 His programs were an extremely successful blend of classical and popular, - - from jazz to pop, film music to Broadway, light classics to the Great American Songbook, - - while also showcasing popular artists alongside up-and-coming young American soloists.

-Pre-concert Event: Music by the New Hanover High School Steel Band, plus photo booth, concessions, and mingling with friends!
+Pre-concert Entertainment: Music by the New Hanover High School Steel Band, plus photo booth, concessions, and mingling with friends!
 Festivities begin in the lobby at 6:30 p.m.